day8/re-frame-10x/README.md

 So, data is at the core of `re-frame-trace` in both of the ways just described, and that should not be the slightest bit surprising.

-Think about it ... every single time you put a `printlin` into your program, you are printing out what?
+Each time you put a `println` into your program, you are printing out what?
 And why?
-Data is the fuel of your investigation.
+Data is the fuel of your debugging investigation.

 Have you seen LightTable?
-It was attractive because it co-renders the data and code.
-The shown data is the "paper trail" by which you can percieve the dynamics of the code.
+It was attractive because it co-renders data and code.
+The data presented is the "paper trail" by which you can percieve the dynamics of the code.

 ### It Is A Data Dashboard

 Observing raw data is certaintly interesting, but it isn't enough.
-Data is the substrate and we want to leverage it.
+Data is the substrate we want to leverage.
 Apart from anything else, there's often too much data - you can drown in the detail.

 So, `re-frame-trace` tries to be a "dashboard" which curates this